-- Personnel Costs: Fellowship budgets should cover 100% of the salary and fringe support for the Fellow.
+- Personnel Costs: Fellowship budgets should cover 100% of the Fellow's salary, plus fringe benefits up to 50% of salary.
 No funding for other personnel (e.g., technical staff) is allowed. - Non-Personnel Costs: The purpose of allowing non-personnel costs in this category is to support the advancement of the Fellow's career in SCI research.
-The Neilsen Foundation will allow up to \$35,000 over the course of the two-year grant for non-personnel costs, provided the Fellow's salary and fringe are fully covered and total costs do not exceed \$100,000 per year.
+The Neilsen Foundation will allow up to \$35,000 over the course of the two-year grant for non-personnel costs, provided the Fellow's salary and fringe (as noted above) are fully covered and total costs do not exceed \$100,000 per year.
 It is expected that the mentor(s) will make available necessary general office equipment and supplies; however, funds for travel, publication costs, supplies, and/or equipment can be expended in the categories listed below. - Travel: Funds may be used for professional development-related travel for the Fellow.
-Travel for other personnel is not allowed. - Training/Education: Appropriate educational expenses for the Fellow, such as relevant coursework and SCI professional memberships, can be included.

-- Publications: Publication costs are allowed where the Fellow is a contributing author.
+Travel for other personnel is not allowed. - Training/Education: Appropriate educational expenses for the Fellow, such as relevant coursework and SCI professional memberships, can be included. - Publications: Publication costs are allowed where the Fellow is a contributing author.
 Allowable costs include open-access fees; all publications resulting from Neilsen Foundation grant funding should be publicly available. - Supplies: All items other than those described below in Equipment are allowed.
-A computing device or computer software is considered a supply if the acquisition cost is less than \$5,000 regardless of the length of its useful life. - Equipment: An item having a useful life of more than one year and an acquisition cost of \$5,000 or more per unit is considered equipment.
-Requests are expected not to exceed \$10,000 for the two-year project.
-All requests must be justified by including a description of how the piece of equipment will support the advancement of the Fellow's career. - Other Costs: Refer to Budget instructions in ProposalCentral and list under "Other:" - Childcare costs are allowable, up to \$2,500 per year. - Budget may include accommodations for a Fellow with a disability.
+A computing device or computer software is considered a supply if the acquisition cost is less than \$5,000, regardless of the length of its useful life. - Equipment: An item having a useful life of more than one year and an acquisition cost of \$5,000 or more per unit is considered equipment.
+Requests should not exceed \$10,000 for the two-year project.
+All requests must be justified and include a description of how the equipment will support the advancement of the Fellow's career. - o Other Costs: Refer to Budget instructions in ProposalCentral and list under "Other." - Childcare costs are allowable, up to \$2,500 per year. - Budget may include accommodations for a Fellow with a disability.
 Accommodation expenses are not subject to the limit on non-personnel costs. - Indirect Costs: The Neilsen Foundation does not allow indirect costs (i.e., administrative, overhead, per capita infrastructure costs, etc.) on its Postdoctoral Fellowships.